Mayapple, Ground Lemon, Hog Apple, Wild Mandrake, Indian Apple

-Plants of the World Online list 17 species in the Podophyllum genus (as of 4-21-20 when I am updating this page).
-It is a member of the Berberidaceae Family with a total of 13 genera.
+Plants of the World Online list 17 species in the Podophyllum genus (as of 3-16-21 when I last this page).
+It is a member of the plant family Berberidaceae with a total of 13 genera.
 Those numbers could change periodically as updates are made.

 Podophyllum peltatum is a herbaceous perennial plant found throughout the middle half of North America eastward.
 They are easily recognized by their large umbrella-like leaves and can form good-sized colonies via underground rhizomes.